gskorupa/SignomixCPP/README.md

 #### Sending data
 Each request must be started with `newRequest()` function.
 It ensures that every earlier data fields and dependencies are cleared.
 After that add your data fields and send the request.
-Field name is a string type, but field's value, can be number or text type ().
+Field name is a string type, but field's value, can be number or text type.
 ```c++
 client.newRequest();